argonne-lcf/CompPerfWorkshop/05_scaling-DL/horovod/torch/README.md

 6. **Loading data according to the rank ID**

-   One minor difference from the TensorFlow example is that PyTorch has some internal functions for dealing with parallel distribution of data
+   One minor difference from the TensorFlow example is that PyTorch has some internal functions for dealing with parallel distribution of data.

+   **Note**: We provide a helper function `prepare_datasets` in [`05_scaling-DL/utils/data_torch.py`](../utils/data_torch.py) that takes care of initializing the necessary dataset objects.

    ```python
    transform = transforms.Compose([
        transforms.ToTensor(), transforms.Normalize((0.1307,), (0.3081,))